Want to skip ahead to the #1 employee monitoring tool? Check it out.

 To make sure that remote employees track their time, make a conscious decision to build monitoring and time tracking into all of your company’s workflows.

-To do this, use the company monitoring and time tracking software as a means of generating invoices, and as a way of keeping track of the amount of time they spend on client projects.
+To do this, use the an employee monitoring software as a means of generating invoices, and as a way of keeping track of the amount of time they spend on client projects.

 Try Hubstaff for remote team monitoring